gsmoir/attendanceSystem/README.md

 *FOR EXPERTS (familiar with .NET framework):
 ------------------------------------------
-1. You can clone the project
+1. Clone or download zip file of the project.
-2. Inside my “src” folder contains all the project files generated in the project.
+2. Inside my “projectSourceFile” folder contains all the project files generated in the project.
 3. So, you know where the source codes and application.exe files are.